 Line 4.
-Enter the total amount of foreign taxes carried forward or back to the current year.
+Enter the total amount of foreign taxes carried forward or back to the current year (see page 4 for general rules).
 Include all taxes carried forward, whether or not such taxes are used.
 Attach a schedule reconciling the prior year's carryover with this year's carryover, identifying carrybacks and any other adjustments.